CiscoDevNet/api-design-guide/README.md

 ### 3.5.1 Standard Headers

-**3.5.1.1** Services SHOULD support the {{ETag}} header in any HTTP response where it is reasonable for clients or proxies to cache the associated resource representation.
-In cases where {{ETag}} is supported, such resources SHOULD also support {{If-Match}} and {{If-None-Match}} headers.
+**3.5.1.1** Services SHOULD support the `ETag` header in any HTTP response where it is reasonable for clients or proxies to cache the associated resource representation.
+In cases where `ETag` is supported, such resources SHOULD also support `If-Match` and `If-None-Match` headers.
-Where caching is not appropriate, services MUST include a {{Cache-Control}} header (e.g. max-age=0, no-cache, no-store, must-revalidate) and MUST NOT include an ETag header.
+Where caching is not appropriate, services MUST include a `Cache-Control` header (e.g. max-age=0, no-cache, no-store, must-revalidate) and MUST NOT include an ETag header.

 **3.5.1.2** Services SHOULD support standard HTTP compression content codings, as outlined in section 3.5 of the HTTP spec (FIXME).

-**3.5.1.3** If a request includes an HTTP {{Accept}} header, the service MUST return a resource representation corresponding to a type presented in that header, or return an appropriate error code.
+**3.5.1.3** If a request includes an HTTP `Accept` header, the service MUST return a resource representation corresponding to a type presented in that header, or return an appropriate error code.
 Exceptions include the following list of formats, which MUST be regarded as acceptance by the client of responses with JSON formatted resource representations.

 ```
 application/x-www-form-urlencoded